 Stylish boutique hotel, restaurant and 3 villas for 4-12, set in an authentic Tuscan village high above the Val d’Orcia”

-Now a 12-room hotel and a trio of meticulously restored villas for 4-12, the village forms a peaceful haven, although there are a few private homes dotted around.
+Now a 18-room hotel and a trio of meticulously restored villas for 4-12, the village forms a peaceful haven, although there are a few private homes dotted around.
 Above all, it’s a place for romance and relaxation; I recall standing in my suite enjoying the cool stone floor under my bare feet, while my other half threw open the windows.
 The white linen curtains billowed as the sweet scent of jasmine drifted up from the pergola beneath, and the pleasing tinkle of wine glasses and cutlery from the restaurant held the promise of a long, lazy lunch on one of the shady outdoor terraces.
 Far below, towering cypress trees stood sentry along bendy country roads, red poppies danced in golden fields, and sweeping vistas extended out over the breathtaking Unesco-listed Val d’Orcia.
 Unforgettable.

 - Rustic yet sophisticated rooms, many with double showers or in-room bathtubs big enough for 2 - perfect for loved-up couples

 - The swish 2-6 bedrooms villas are great for groups and families, with full kitchens and extras like wine cellars or steam rooms

 - The colourful, terraced gardens are alive with lavender, pink valeria, climbing roses, silvery olive trees and tiny erigeron

 - The restaurant's locally sourced dishes will delight food-lovers.
 There's also a bar and an enoteca where you can sample 32 different wines

 - We loved the infinity pool and deck - an idyllic place to watch the sunset with a rosemary martini